 Rules state that more components must be carried over from their production counterparts, while manufacturers are given less freedom to tune and develop them.
 Splitters, diffusers and wings are still commonplace but produce much lower downforce and grip levels than GT3.

-Nevertheless, they have proven extremely popular in Europe and America where they compete in multi-class championships alongside GT3, just as they will in Blancpain GT Series Asia this season.
-Expect this category to grow in popularity amongst all-amateur crews as the season progresses.
+Nevertheless, they have proven extremely popular in Europe and America where they compete in multi-class championships alongside GT3, just as they do in Blancpain GT Series Asia.

 Just like GT3, all GT4 cars are governed by SRO’s Balance of Performance regulations.

 This year's Blancpain GT Series Asia campaign will comprise 12 races spread across six rounds in four countries.

 THE PROMOTER: SRO MOTORSPORTS GROUP

 Inextricably linked with GT racing’s revival in the early 1990s, currently SRO predominantly promotes series that adhere to the successful GT3 and GT4 regulations.
 Indeed, these rules – a common framework allowing manufacturers, teams and drivers to compete equally with one another – have helped to establish SRO as the global leader in customer GT racing.

 Today, SRO’s influence and organisation can be seen around the world.
 Its flagship continues to be the European-based Blancpain GT Series, which features both the Sprint and Endurance Cups.
 Its annual highlight remains the iconic Total 24 Hours of Spa.

-The same Pirelli tyres and Balance of Performance parameters governing the Blancpain GT Series have also been adopted in the United States by the Pirelli World Challenge (of which SRO is a shareholder), while SRO expanded its successful platform East in 2017 by establishing Blancpain GT Series Asia.
+The same Pirelli tyres and Balance of Performance parameters governing the Blancpain GT Series have also been adopted in the United States by the Pirelli World Challenge (of which SRO is the controlling shareholder), while SRO expanded its successful platform East in 2017 by establishing Blancpain GT Series Asia.